 18. Plan to be approved by Surveyor General

-An authorised survey, other than a survey referred to in paragraph (c) of the definition of “authorised survey” in section 3(1), shall not be accepted or adopted by any Government department unless a plan of such survey has been lodged with and approved by the Surveyor General or other person appointed by the Governor to approve plans of authorised surveys.
+An authorised survey, other than a survey referred to in paragraph (c) of the definition of “authorised survey” in section 3(1), shall not be accepted or adopted by any Government department or the Western Australian Land Information Authority established by the Land Information Authority Act 2006 section 5 unless a plan of such survey has been lodged with and approved by the Surveyor General or other person appointed by the Governor to approve plans of authorised surveys.

 [Section 18 amended by No. 32 of 1994 s.
 19; No. 79 of 1996 s.
-16.]
+16; No. 60 of 2006 s.
+143(3).]

 19. Surveyors to correct errors at their own expense